Golden Kamuy: Live-action

 On April 19, 2022, it was announced that a live-action film adaptation had been greenlit.
 The film is produced by Credeus and directed by Shigeaki Kubo, with Tsutomu Kuroiwa writing the screenplay, Yutaka Yamada composing the music, and Hiroshi Nakagawa and Deko Akibe credited for Ainu supervision.
 The film stars Kento Yamazaki and Anna Yamada as Saichi Sugimoto and Asirpa respectively.
 It premiered in Japanese theaters on January 19, 2024.
-Netflix released the film worldwide on May 19, 2024.
+Netflix released the film worldwide on May 19 of that same year.

-In March 2024, Wowow announced a continuation of the film's story in the form of a live-action television series.
+On March 4, 2024, Wowow announced a continuation of the film's story in the form of a live-action television series.
 The cast and staff from the film returned, with Kenji Katagiri, Ken Ochiai and Yōsuke Satō joining Kubo as directors, and Yoshiaki Dewa joining Yamada as a composer.
-Titled Golden Kamuy: The Hunt of Prisoners in Hokkaido (ゴールデンカムイ-北海道刺青囚人争奪編-), the nine-episode series premiered on Wowow on October 6, 2024.
+Titled Golden Kamuy: The Hunt of Prisoners in Hokkaido, the nine-episode series premiered on Wowow on October 6, 2024.
 It features a different ending theme song in each episode, with the contributing musical acts being Acidman (two songs), Alexandros, &Team, Glim Spanky, Nanashi no Tarō, Kami wa Saikoro o Furanai, Straightener, and The Spellbound.
 The series premiered worldwide on Netflix on February 6, 2025.

+A sequel film, Golden Kamuy: The Abashiri Prison Raid (ゴールデンカムイ：網走監獄襲撃編, Golden Kamuy: Abashiri Kangoku Shūgeki-hen), was announced on December 1, 2024.
+It premiered in Japanese theaters on March 13, 2026.
+Netflix released the film worldwide on July 13 of the same year.